logo for gamblingteachers.com

 • If the dealer’s hand qualifies and wins, the player loses both Play and Ante wagers.

 In addition to these results, the Ante bet has a special bonus that is independent of the dealer’s hand.
+The payout schedule for this ante bonus is:

 3 Card Basic Ante Bonus

-Three of a Kind 4-1
+Three of a Kind=4-1

-Tips for Winning at 3 Card Poker
+Poker Games Online: Tips for Winning at 3 Card Poker

 Like the other poker variations, 3 Card Poker is exceedingly simple to play yet difficult to win with any real consistency.